rdf-ext-archive/rdf-parser-rdfa/README.md

 ## Warning!

-This code works only in the browser and requires RDFaProcessor.js from Green Turtle!
+This code works only in the browser!